rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 Teams use this to specify and sign release numbers and specifications which Jenkins recognizes to invoke integration builds.

-***
-The -a (dash a) parameter designates a Git tag to create a commit.

 There are several commands that reveal what is inside the .git folder managing history.

 The Git <strong>shortlog</strong> summarizes the history of commits made by author.